Why is it important

 Waste Management with Minimal Environmental Impact

-Diverted Over 46 Tonnes of Waste from Landfill through the Zero Waste to Landfill initiative launched in 2024 at the ABP and ABPR power plant groups.
-This project promotes sustainable waste management by shifting disposal methods towards resource recovery, such as selling certain waste types for recycling or converting them into Refuse-Derived Fuel (RDF).
-Notably, the ABP group successfully achieved Zero Waste to Landfill within the past year.
+The reduction of waste sent to landfill is a result of the Zero Waste to Landfill initiative which was launched in 2024 by the ABP and ABPR power plant groups, aiming to promote sustainable waste management by shifting disposal practices towards alternative waste utilisation, such as selling certain waste streams for recycling or converting them into Refuse-Derived Fuel (RDF).
+In 2025, the ABP power plant group successfully achieved the Zero Waste to Landfill target for the second consecutive year.

 Air Quality Management